 3.2.1.1.
 When diluting the cavitation agent, gently and continuously stir in order to make a uniform suspension without entrapping macrobubbles or destroying the agent (especially if they are shelled bubbles).

 3.2.1.2.
-When working with microbubbles, it is best to withdraw and dispense slowly using the largest gauge needle available in order to minimize destruction during the loading process75.
+When working with MBs, it is best to withdraw and dispense slowly using the largest gauge needle available in order to minimize destruction during the loading process75.
 An 18 gauge blunt fill needle has been used regularly with the SAT systems.

 3.2.2.
 SAT2